MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 :::image type="content" source="./media/console-overview-2022/parameterized-run-inline.png" alt-text="Screenshot showing parameterized run." lightbox="./media/console-overview-2022/parameterized-run-expanded.png":::

 Only one of these servers will actually execute this Job.
-To execute a Runbook on many servers, you'll have to run those many number of Jobs and explicitly set the servers one-by-one.
+To execute a Runbook on many servers, you'll have to run those many number of Jobs and explicitly set the servers one by one.

 >[!NOTE]
 > Enter the parameters in the form, else the form won't be considered.